This guide will focus on full bartending schools in Atlanta that offer classes from pouring beers to making cocktails and preparing drinks quickly.

 While you don’t need a bartending certificate to work in most parts of the Peach State (including Atlanta), some cities require completing responsible service (RASS) training.
 These cover issues like avoiding serving underage patrons or overserving guests.
-Many of the full bartending courses do cover these as well.
+Many of the complete bartending courses do cover these as well.
 If you plan to work in a city or county requiring responsible service training, check with your school if their programs meet the requirements.

 Bartending Schools Around Atlanta, Georgia